- This programme is accredited as conferring eligibility for the Graduate Basis for Chartered Membership (GBC) of The British Psychological Society.

-- Learn from the real-life experiences of our expert staff and guest speakers, who include leading psychologists and lectures with vast experience of the criminal justice system.
+- Learn from the real-life experiences of our expert staff and guest speakers, who include leading psychologists and lecturers with vast experience of the criminal justice system.

 - Apply the skills you learn in Psychology to everyday life and the issues we face in the world today.